|Understand your MSDS with the MS-Demystifier

 This system was previously called HMIS through May 2002, but the name was changed, in part, to avoid conflict with other similarly-named systems:

 HMIRS information is also provided to various other DoD systems for environmental, logistics, and transportation purposes.
 In addition, HMIRS is also the repository for the Hazard Characteristics Codes (HCC) assigned to hazardous materials.
 HCC's addresses an often overlooked, but highly critical, aspect of working with hazardous materials, the proper segregation and physical separation of incompatible substances.

-See also: HCC
+See also: AFI, HCC

 Additional definitions from Google and OneLook.

-Entry last updated: Thursday, April 29, 2010.
-This page is copyright 2000-2013 by ILPI.
+Entry last updated: Saturday, December 31, 2022.
+This page is copyright 2000-2024 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.